Synchronization

 The first step is for the Remote stations to Synchronize

-last synchronization by comparing the DLMs of every
+comparing the DLMs

-the configuration .
+in the configuration

-The second step is Upload Document
+The second step is Upload Document Synchronization

-the C:/Main/Out folder and uploads them to the FTP
+and uploads them to the FTP Server

-downloaded at any time.
+at any time.

-The third step is for the Main to Download
+The third step is for the Main to Download Document

-Document Synchronization .
-During this step the system downloads
+.
+During this step the system downloads all document files on the FTP

 Server and puts them in the C:/Main/In folder.

-The fourth step is for the Main to Process
+The fourth step is for the Main to Process Document

-Document Synchronization .
-During this step the system compares
+.
+During this step the system compares every Document file to the files

-every Document file to the files in the C:/Main/In folder and updates
+in the C:/Main/In folder and updates all Documents files accordingly.
+All

-etc.) are imported into the respective Documents Catalog.
+new Documents (Invoices, Receipts, etc.) are imported into the respective

 Note that the Documents residing at the Main are merely copies

 of the real Documents.
-From a philosopy of design perspective, the
+From a philosopy of design perspective, the valid

 Documents are considered to reside at the Remote.
-Should there ever be
+Should there ever be a

-problem during the synchronization process that requires resending
+problem during the synchronization process that requires resending Documents,

 the point of reference will always be the Remote.